bcgov/design-research-guide/docs/define-goals.md

 # Define the Research Goals
 Before starting any research, you should understand

-- What you’re trying to achieve (do you want to understand your users’ behaviour, try out new features or both?)
+- What you’re trying to achieve
+  - Do you want to understand your users’ behaviour?
+  - Try out new features?
+Or both?
 - Which problems you’re trying to solve
 - Which assumptions or beliefs about your users or service you want to test
 - What you need to know now to be able to make an informed decision about what to do next